 Toxic sludge spilling through a forest.
 Screenshot courtesy of the Ministry of Transportation and Infrastructure

-The scale is hard to imagine: grey sludge, several feet deep, gushing with the force of a firehose through streams and forest—coating everything in its path with ashy gunk.
-What happened on Monday might have been one of North America’s worst environmental disasters in decades, yet the news barely made it past the Canadian border.
+The scale is hard to imagine: gray sludge, several feet deep, gushing with the force of a firehose through streams and forest—coating everything in its path with ashy gunk.
+What happened on Monday might have been one of North America's worst environmental disasters in decades, yet the news barely made it past the Canadian border.

-Last Monday, a dam holding waste from Polley gold and copper mine in the remote Cariboo Region of British Columbia broke, spilling 2.6 billion gallons of potentially toxic liquid and 1.3 billion gallons of definitely toxic sludge out into pristine lakes and streams.
-That’s about 6,000 Olympic-sized swimming pools of water and waste containing things like arsenic, mercury, and sulphur.
+Last Monday, a dam holding waste from the Mount Polley gold and copper mine in the remote Cariboo region of British Columbia broke, spilling 2.6 billion gallons of potentially toxic liquid and 1.3 billion gallons of definitely toxic sludge out into pristine lakes and streams.
+That's about 6,000 Olympic-sized swimming pools of water and waste containing things like arsenic, mercury, and sulphur.
 Those substances are now mixed into the water that 300 people rely on for tap, hundreds from First Nations tribes rely on for hunting and fishing, and many others rely on for the tourism business.

 The waste came from a "tailings pond," an open-air pit that mines use to store the leftovers of mining things like gold, copper, and, perhaps most notably in Canada, the tar sands—the oil-laden bitumen composites that have made the Keystone XL Pipeline so controversial.

-The term “pond” can be a little misleading, as the structures can grow to be the size of Central Park.
+The term "pond" can be a little misleading, as the structures can grow to the size of Central Park.

-Environmentalists say they’re disasters in the making, and they say the Polley spill is proof.
-While this week’s incident was notable for its size, Canadian environmentalists and indigenous activists say it may be a sign of things to come for the country, and perhaps the rest of the world as well, as mining for everything from rare earth metals to coal increases globally.
+Environmentalists say they're disasters in the making, and they say the Mount Polley spill is proof.
+While this week's incident was notable for its size, Canadian environmentalists and indigenous activists say it may be a sign of things to come for the country, and perhaps the rest of the world as well, as mining for everything from rare earth metals to coal increases globally.

-It’s too early to tell just how extensive the damage from Polley mine is, but environmentalists like MiningWatch Canada’s Ramsey Hart are calling it an “environmental catastrophe,” bigger than the country has seen in years.
+It's too early to tell just how extensive the damage from the Mount Polley mine is, but environmentalists like MiningWatch Canada's Ramsey Hart are calling it an "environmental catastrophe," bigger than the country has seen in years.